blueset/restbuilder/README.rst

 * Add support to links with inline references.
 * Fix for dealing trailing spaces in literal emphasis

-Changes are adapted from steinwurf_ and fritzlabs_.
+Above changes are adapted from steinwurf_ and fritzlabs_.

 .. _steinwurf: https://github.com/steinwurf/restbuilder
 .. _fritzlabs: https://github.com/fritzlabs/restbuilder

+* Let indentation size of items to follow its starting marker size.
+* Let length of heading to adapt CJK length of strings too
+* Escape empty space when a text style or link is directly next to other text.

 =======================
 README for reST Builder